 Sun shirts can vary a great deal in terms of durability: Some are built to handle the rigors of rock climbing, while others are so thin they’re liable to ripping and snagging.
 Nylon is particularly hardwearing—seen in climbing-specific designs like the Black Diamond Alpenglow Pro and Outdoor Research Astroman Air—and polyester is next in line.
 Merino wool, on the other hand, will not hold up well to sustained wear and tear.
 Natural fibers like bamboo and modal are somewhere in the middle, and when blended with a bit of polyester or spandex, we've found them to be fully sufficient for activities like hiking and backpacking.
 Finally, thicker fabrics generally offer better tear resistance than thinner designs, although fabrics of any weight can be prone to pilling and snagging.
 To help guide your purchase, we’ve made sure to note durability strengths and weaknesses in the write-ups above.

 In general, sun shirts are built to provide a relaxed fit that maximizes airflow and freedom of movement.
 When dialing in sizing, pay attention to the shape and fit of the shirt at the neck, as you’ll want to make sure you get ample coverage where it counts.
 Depending on the fabric, some shirts will fit snugger than others: The Mountain Hardwear Crater Lake, for example, is fairly snug, while the Ridge Merino Solstice is very roomy.
-Interestingly, Patagonia offers their popular Capilene Cool Daily Hoody in both relaxed and regular fits for men.
 All told, fit comes down to personal preference, although we lean towards recommending looser-fitting fabrics for the added airflow.
 Sun shirts are also not meant to be layered over much more than a thin t-shirt or tank top (we generally wear ours next to skin), so be sure to size accordingly.

 In addition to the hoodies here, there are a variety of designs that could also fit into the “sun shirt” category, including crew-neck synthetics and UV-resistant button-ups.
-For example, REI Co-op’s Sahara collection, which includes the Sahara Shade Hoodie above, also includes the Sahara Long-Sleeve Shirt (available in solid or patterned colorways), the Sahara Long-Sleeve T-Shirt, the basic Sahara T-Shirt, the men’s Sahara Polo Shirt, and the women’s-specific Sahara Tank Top.
+For example, REI Co-op's Sahara collection, which includes the Sahara Shade Hoodie above, also features several long-sleeve and button-down options, as well as t-shirts for men and women, plus a women's-specific tank top.
 While there’s a time and place for these alternatives—and a UPF-rated top is never a bad idea—none offer the same level of neck and head coverage as a sun hoodie.
 In other words, there’s no substitute for the picks above when it comes to all-out protection.

 Back to Our Top Sun Shirt Picks Back to Our Sun Shirt Comparison Table